-Team #22377 The Sigma Corns and Team #19376 Thermal Equilibrium presents CTRL ALT FTC, the most comprehensive Control Theory guide for FIRST Tech Challenge Teams.
+FIRST Tech Challenge Team #22377 The Sigmacorns presents CTRL ALT FTC — the most comprehensive Control Theory guide for *FIRST* Tech Challenge Teams.

-Returning visitors, We are currently looking for ways to adapt in order to best assist the needs of the First Tech Challenge community.
-If you have time it would mean the world to us if you took the time out of your day to fill out this form.
+Returning visitors: we are currently looking for ways to adapt in order to best assist the needs of the FIRST Tech Challenge community.
+If you have, time it would mean the world to us if you filled out this form.
 Any and all feedback is appreciated and can be quickly left here.

 Example of feedback control with the Pure Pursuit algorithm

-Please note, all of the code examples are pseudocode of how you would go about a java implementation, understand that there may be a little more work to do than what is shown in the document as these extra details would in many cases take away from the learning experience.
+Note: all of the code examples are pseudocode of how you would go about a Java implementation.
+Please understand that there may be a little more work to do than what is shown in the document, as these extra details would take away from the learning experience in many cases.

 If you would like to contribute information to CTRL ALT FTC, you can access the GitHub and make a pull request.